JupyterTech/.github/profile/README.md

 Join us on a journey of innovation and discovery at JupyterTech.
 Trust us to bring your AI dreams to life!

-<a href="mailto:goodluckbusiness0101@gmail.com">💌Contact to us!💌</a> today at to embark on your AI transformation with JupyterTech.
+[💌 Contact Us!](mailto:goodluckbusiness0101@gmail.com) today to embark on your AI transformation with JupyterTech.

 <!--